Skip to main content

 Frequently Asked Questions

-TERRITORIAL SAVINGS BANK has a Bank Health Score of A (91/100).
+Territorial Savings Bank has a Bank Health Score of A (91/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 26.55%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-TERRITORIAL SAVINGS BANK holds $2.2B in total assets and $1.6B in total deposits.
-It is located in HONOLULU, HAWAII (FDIC Certificate #30836).
+Territorial Savings Bank holds $2.2B in total assets and $1.6B in total deposits.
+It is headquartered in Honolulu, Hawaii (FDIC Certificate #30836).

-TERRITORIAL SAVINGS BANK has a Tier 1 capital ratio of 26.55%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.09%, and the return on assets is -0.03%.
+Territorial Savings Bank has a Tier 1 capital ratio of 26.55%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.09%, and the return on assets is -0.03%.

 Yes.
-TERRITORIAL SAVINGS BANK is FDIC-insured (Certificate #30836).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Territorial Savings Bank is FDIC-insured (Certificate #30836).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: